 The benefits of designing with types

-It’s a small, but powerful mental shift: suddenly, a whole class of bugs just can’t exist.
-You don’t even think about them.
-Reviewers don’t need to ask, “What happens if this function gets a loggedOut user with a username?”
-The code simply can’t represent that situation.
+It’s a small but powerful shift.
+Whole categories of bugs vanish.
+Reviewers stop asking, “What if a logged-out user has a username?”
+The code can’t represent it.
 Fewer mental branches.
-Fewer “should this be possible?” debates.
+No “should this be possible?” debates.

 The more you lean into this approach, the more you see the benefit compound:

-Most bugs aren’t random or wild-edge-cases, they’re “shouldn’t be possible, but the code allowed it”.
-Making impossible states impossible is the quiet work that prevents entire categories of bugs from existing in the first place.
-The compiler won’t thank you, but your future self (and team) will.
+Most bugs aren’t edge cases.
+They’re “shouldn’t be possible, but the code allowed it.”
+Making impossible states impossible prevents entire bug categories from existing.
+The compiler won’t thank you, but your future self will.

 Published on .